whoisbma/Game-Aesthetics-SP16/class-06-sprites/examples_and_HW/README.md

 In the lower map, the borders between tiles are indistinct.
 This is because when the world is generated, it draws specific tiles based on their position relative to other tiles.
 We could do this with the same approach you would take in our previous cellular automata examples, or a match 3 comparison mechanic: look at all adjacent tiles, get their status, for each possibility, set a different sprite index.

+One way you could do this with for example our previous noise-based land generation code is to store each sprite's info in a struct or class that also has a "land type" variable.
+All "plains" lands would be the same structurally, but perhaps they would draw a different sprite based on their proximity to a "water" tile.

 Look at this beautiful map from Final Fantasy 6 - each tile connects seamlessly to its neighbors.
 You could imagine a town procedural generation technique that does this programmatically.

 ![ff6](http://wallpapercave.com/wp/JzJoZ4U.png)